-Myth: a UK/EU passport is enough to entitle my son/daughter to Home/EU fees.
+Myth: a UK passport is enough to entitle my son/daughter to Home fees.

-No, British or EU citizenship is just one of the factors for consideration.
-It is not enough to have a British or EU passport, you also need to show that you maintain your ‘ordinary residence’ in your home country by visiting as a family often enough and for long enough each year.
+No, British citizenship is just one of the factors for consideration.
+It is not enough to have a British passport, you also need to show that you maintain your ‘ordinary residence’ in your home country by visiting as a family often enough and for long enough each year.
 You don’t have to be a British citizen to be eligible for Home fees – asylum seekers, ‘Leave to Remainers’ and refugees may also be entitled to UK fees.

-Myth: being overseas on a visa means that I have to return to my home country and therefore should be entitled to UK/EU fee status.
+Myth: being overseas on a visa means that I have to return to my home country and therefore should be entitled to UK fee status.

 Thousands of expat families are based overseas on a visa which is re-issued every two years or so.
-Being on a visa does not mean that your son/daughter is automatically entitled to UK/EU fees when starting university in the UK.
-Universities want to know how you maintain your connections to the UK/EU – do you return to the same place, as a family (at least one parent, student and siblings) for a number of weeks each year?
+Being on a visa does not mean that your son/daughter is automatically entitled to UK fees when starting university in the UK.

-Myth: owning property in the UK/EU should ensure Home/EU fee status.
+Myth: owning property in the UK should ensure Home fee status.

-Myth: returning to the UK for long enough each year for the three years before the university application will ensure UK/EU fee status.
+Myth: visiting the UK each year for three years before university will ensure UK fee status.

 Rarely does one element of your case, such as the ‘home base’ or visits to the UK, alone decide your case, rather it is better to think of fee status as an assessment of multiple factors that determine how you case looks overall.
 Establishing UK fee status is not a simple tick box exercise.
-It is necessary to demonstrate commitment to your home country, showing that you maintain strong family links with a clear intention to return at some point in the near future.
+It is necessary to demonstrate commitment to your home country, showing that you maintain strong family links with a clear intention to return at some point in the future.